135-year-old building's safety issues pit town against owner | CBC News

 135-year-old building's safety issues pit town against owner

-The owner of a converted church in the heart of Almonte, Ont., says the town has made the upkeep of the stone building extremely difficult, leading to a number of structural problems and the recent closure of the intersection in front of the 135-year-old building.
+The owner of a converted church in the heart of Almonte says the town has made the upkeep of the stone building extremely difficult, leading to a number of structural problems and the recent closure of the intersection in front of the 135-year-old building.

-The Municipality of Mississippi Mills said it received "serious safety concerns" earlier this fall from the owner's engineer about the building that sits at the corner of Main Street East and Union Street North, steps from the Mississippi River and the town's historic downtown.
+The Municipality of Mississippi Mills, Ont., said it received "serious safety concerns" earlier this fall from the owner's engineer about the building at the corner of Main Street East and Union Street North, steps from the Mississippi River and the town's historic downtown.

 The municipality then commissioned its own third-party engineering report, which paints a picture of a building that is partly on the verge of collapse.

 "Water is infiltrating the [bell]tower and has damaged the core, joints and stone of the structure," reads the report dated Nov.
-23, completed by Read Jones Christoffersen Ltd.
+23 by Read Jones Christoffersen Ltd.

 "Unless emergency repairs, stabilization, or demolition of the bell tower occurs, there is high risk to public safety."